bexson/PracticeInterview/src/test/java/com/libraryCT/interview_practice/day5.md

 - Authentication : Telling the system who you are , proving the identity against whom you say you are.
 - Authorization : Things you can do according to who you are, The permission attached to your identity.
+  In simple terms, authentication is the process of verifying who a user is, while authorization is the process of verifying what they have access to.

+Comparing these processes to a real-world example, when you go through security in an airport, you show your ID to authenticate your identity.
+Then, when you arrive at the gate, you present your boarding pass to the flight attendant, so they can authorize you to board your flight and allow access to the plane.

 ## 6. What kinds processes can be automated using jenkins ?
 - There can be automated smoke tests , using maven command